As of March 2014 we have instated the following rule.

 If you want to be a critic, or know of someone who does, please note me (MagicalJoey) with a note titled GNC Critic.

-If there is someone who has critiqued your work who you think would make a good critique link me to their critique and I will contact them.
+If there is someone who has critiqued your work who you think would make a good critique link me [MagicalJoey ] to their critique and I will contact them.

-was opened recently.
+This group was opened a while back and currently stands mostly inactive.
 It aims to answer the question "Is my book a page-turner" by accepting submissions of the first chapter, blurb or synopsis of your book.
 You will receive a comment, at least one, but nothing is free.
 To receive your comment and have your work in our group we ask that you leave a comment on at least two works that are in the group.
 Come and join us, and let us help you.
+Bring your novel or novella or short or anthology writing friends and let them see if their book is a page turner.
+(Don't forget to comment on two works currently in the folder)

-is back in action.
+This group is back in action.
 Head on over and become a mentor, a mentee or a buddy!
 Mentors are strongly needed!
 There are many mentees who have been waiting what feels to them as since the group was re-birthed.
+Remember this group is for pairing writers with writers who can help them better themselves and in the process perhaps form friendships that will help and benefit the whole literature community.

 I hope that all is well with you.